 It’s now official: Middle School is over.
 High School, here I come!
 Although I was sad when the last day of co-op came around, it did not show because I was too excited for drama camp, which started when the last bell rang at co-op.
 Next year I will be attending GMC (Greer Middle College Charter High School).
 If you will be attending GMC next year to, let me know in the comments below.
 Below are some pics taken during the last day of The Upstate Homeschool Co-op’s 2014-2015 school year.

 A couple weeks ago my Literature classmates and I presented projects for Alice in Wonderland.
 Our teachers added that, if we dressed up like a character from the book, we would receive extra credit.
-Below are some pictures of some of our costumes.
+Below are some pictures of some of those who partook in this bonus.

 I was surprised that lots of people did not want their picture taken.
 That’s why most of my pictures did not turn out as I wished since I had to take pictures without capturing certain people.
 Oh, well.
 The following Wednesday was the official last day, however, the only class I took on Wednesdays was General Science.
 I cannot wait until UHC begins this fall.